Kwon Ko

 Nov 2022 My interview with IEEE Computer Society was published!

 Oct 2022 Attend UIST 2022 in person to present my work, perform SV-ing, and give a lightning talk!
-Honered to receive Gary Marsden Travel Awards to support my traveling expense!
+Received Gary Marsden Travel Awards to support my trip.

 Oct 2022 Submit two papers about DALL-E and generative model's disentanglement to IUI 2023.